-The essential elements of such programs include the assessment of the energy-efficiency potential of the industrial facility as well as target-setting through a negotiated process.
-Participation by industries is motivated through the use of both incentives and disincentives.
-Supporting programs and policies, such as facility audits, assessments, benchmarking, monitoring, information dissemination, and financial incentives all play an important role in assisting the participants in understanding and managing their energy use and GHG emissions in order to meet the target goals.
-Some of the more successful voluntary agreement programs are based on the use of a mechanism to reduce environmental regulations or taxes for participants (Price, 2005).
+negotiated process.
+Supporting programs and policies, such as facility audits, assessments, benchmarking, monitoring, information dissemination, and financial incentives all play an important role in assisting the participants in understanding and managing their energy use and GHG emissions to meet the target goals (Price, 2005).

-The Economic and Trade Commission of Shandong Province undertook a target-setting energy efficiency agreement pilot project with two iron and steel enterprises in 2003 which was modeled after successful international industrial voluntary agreement programs, taking China-specific conditions into consideration (Price et al., 2003).
-The main participants in the pilot project were two iron and steel enterprises in Shandong Province - Jinan Iron and Steel (Jigang) and Laiwu Iron and Steel (Laigang), the Shandong Economic and Trade Commission (ETC), the State Economic and Trade Commission (SETC), and the China Energy Conservation Association (CECA).
-The agreements had a base year of 2002 and set performance targets for 2005 (Price et al., 2003).
-Over this period, Jinan Iron and Steel saved 292,000 tce (8.6 PJ) and reduced energy consumption per ton of steel by 9.5% while Laiwu saved 130,000 tce (3.8 PJ) and reduced its energy intensity by 9% (Wang, 2007).
-The pilot was considered a success due to the achievement of the targets along with the knowledge gained related to establishing targets, energy management within the companies, making energy-efficiency investments, and establishing energy efficiency policies at the provincial level (Hu, 2007).
+The Economic and Trade Commission of Shandong Province undertook a target-setting energy-efficiency agreement pilot project with two iron and steel enterprises in 2003 which was modeled after successful international industrial voluntary agreement programs, taking China-specific conditions into consideration (Price et al., 2003).
+The main participants in the pilot project were two iron and steel enterprises in Shandong Province-Jinan Iron and Steel (Jigang) and Laiwu Iron and Steel (Laigang), the Shandong Economic and Trade Commission (ETC), the State Economic and Trade Commission (SETC), and the China Energy Conservation Association (CECA).2 The agreements had a base year of 2002 and set performance targets for 2005 (Price et al., 2003).
+Over this period, Jinan Iron and Steel saved 292,000 tce (8.6 PJ) and reduced energy consumption per ton of steel by 9.5%, while Laiwu saved 130,000 tce (3.8 PJ) and reduced its energy intensity by 9% (Wang, 2007).
+The pilot was considered a success due to the achievement of the targets along with the knowledge gained related to establishing targets, energy management within the companies, making energy-efficiency investments, and establishing energy-efficiency policies at the provincial level (Hu, 2007).
 The pilot was used as a model for the Top-1000 program.